ioccc-src/winner/2018/algmyr/README.md

 ./prog -d 2 0 out.raw         # Decode the first (0th) channel out of two
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made this entry not
-crash when a file cannot be opened.
-The original file, kept for the wonderful
+NOTE: this entry will crash if a file specified cannot be opened.
-format, is in [prog.alt.c](prog.alt.c).
-See below for details.
-Thank you Cody
-for your assistance!

 ## Try: